Rare event sampling for moving targets: extremes of temperature and daily precipitation in a general circulation model: Results

 We can better understand the mechanism for TEAMS' success by examining a few case studies, or ``storylines'', of events which are mutated from moderate ancestors into extreme descendants.
-Fig. \ref{fig:spaghetti} displays one case study for each target variable (precipitation and temperature), with the same advance split times as used in Fig. \ref{fig:returncurves_T21} (10 and 12 days, respectively).
+Fig. \ref{fig:spaghetti} displays one case study for each target variable (precipitation and temperature), with the same advance split times as used at T21 in Fig. \ref{fig:returncurves}(a-d) (10 and 12 days, respectively).
 Boosting happens either by amplifying an existing spike, or by materializing a new spike where none existed before.
 In Fig. \ref{fig:spaghetti}a, the first cloning (green) mutated the ancestral spike into a smaller spike, but still cleared the threshold ($\sim20$ mm/day), whereas the second cloning (yellow) first produced an even smaller spike at $t\approx25$ but then discovered a new spike at $t\approx48$.
 The two subsequent descendants (orange and brown) built further on this second spike, ultimately rising above the ancestor's original score.
 In Fig. \ref{fig:spaghetti}c, descendants build on the original spike leading to higher and higher severities.
-This is a desirable behavior for TEAMS.
-Metaphorically, ``the apple shouldn't fall too far from the tree'', or equivalently, subsequent generations should ``stand on the shoulders of their predecessors''.
-Shortening the time horizon $T$ might help ensure this behavior, but $T$ must also be long enough for later generations to distinguish themselves.
-How to quantify the dynamical relationships between parents and children in terms of advance split time is an ongoing research agenda, which might fruitfully be attacked by deterministic optimization strategies, like Newton's Method, in the space of perturbations.
+Intuitively, this is the more desirable behavior for TEAMS, going by the heuristic guidance that ``the apple shouldn't fall too far from the tree'', or equivalently, subsequent generations should ``stand on the shoulders of their predecessors''.
+Shortening the time horizon $T$ might help ensure this behavior, but it would limit the discovery of new events that do, in practice, appear to contribute to the best successes of TEAMS so far by allowing later generations to distinguish themselves.
+We surmise that employing more deterministic optimization strategies, such as Newton's method in the space of perturbations, might help to get the most possible improvement out of existing peaks and obviating the need to get lucky by discovering completely new events.
+This is a primary direction of our ongoing research.